MalasadaTech/ioc-comparer/README.md

 - First submission and last analysis dates
 - Comparison of all these data points between IOCs

+### ThreatFox Integration

+ThreatFox enrichment provides additional threat intelligence about malware and IOCs:

+1. Copy `config.ini.template` to `config.ini` if you haven't already
+2. Add your ThreatFox API key to the config file under the [API_KEYS] section
+3. Run the tool normally - ThreatFox enrichment happens automatically if a valid key is present

+The ThreatFox integration provides:
+- Threat type and description for IOCs
+- Malware family and printable name information
+- Malware aliases and related samples
+- Confidence level and first seen dates
+- Comparison of shared threat intelligence between IOCs

 ## How It Works

 ### Data Collection